vllm-project/vllm/csrc/quantization/cutlass_w8a8/Epilogues.md

 - `azp_adj` is the precomputed zero-point adjustment term ($` \mathbf 1 \widehat B `$), is per-channel (row-vector).
 - `azp` is the zero-point (`z_a`), is per-token (column-vector).
 - `bias` is the bias, is always per-channel (row-vector).

+To use these kernels efficiently, users must precompute the `azp_adj` term offline and pass it to the kernel.

 The epilogue performs the following computation (where `Dq` is the raw quantized output of the GEMM):
 ```